neptune-mutual-blue/protocol/docs/Reporter.md

 ### getFirstReportingStake

 Returns the minimum amount of NPM tokens required to `report` or `dispute` a cover.
+ Warning: this function does not validate the cover key supplied.

 ```solidity
 function getFirstReportingStake(bytes32 coverKey) public view